hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

   * Step 3.2 - Value Iteration.
 Instead of waiting for the policy evaluation step to converge exactly to the value function vπ, ee can get the optimal policy with just 1 step of policy evaluation followed by updating the value function repeatedly.
   * Final observation is, value iteration has a better average reward and higher number of wins when it is run for 10,000 episodes.

+### Attention Mechanism Deep Learning
+* It's the idea that not only can all the input words be taken into account in the context vector, but relative importance should also be given to each one of them.
+Whenever the proposed model generates a sentence, it searches for a set of positions in the encoder hidden states where the most relevant information is available.
+This idea is called ‘Attention’.

 ## Tips
 ### Keras LSTM Changing Batch Size
 * When using built-in method of keras, the batch size limits the number of samples to be shown to the network before a weight update can be performed.
 Specifically, the batch size used when fitting your model controls how many predictions you must make at a time.